waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 Before running MACARON, check these __input technical notes__ as the following limitations exist for either the input VCF file, or the required software dependencines:

-- Chromosome (chr) notation should be compatible with both input VCF file and Human Reference Genome file,
+- Chromosome (chr) notation should be compatible with both input VCF file and Human Reference Genome file, or vice versa,

-- Sequence dictionaries of input VCF file and Human Reference Genome file should be the same.
+- Sequence dictionaries of input VCF file and Human Reference Genome file should be the same,

-- Input VCF file (should) suitably be annotated with ANNOVAR, and additionally with any other annotation software, e.g, VEP (https://www.ensembl.org/info/docs/tools/vep/index.html) if the user has a desire to get the full functionality of -f option (see below).
+- Input VCF file (should) suitably be annotated with ANNOVAR, and additionally with any other annotation software, e.g, VEP (https://www.ensembl.org/info/docs/tools/vep/index.html) if the user has a desire to get the full functionality of -f option (see below),

 - Same Human Reference Genome file should be used for MACARON which is practiced earlier for alignemnt and (or) to call variant sets.